Community & Education

 The Idaho Shakespeare Festival provides theater arts programming integrated into the curricula of approximately 73% of the school districts in Idaho, as well as parts of Oregon, Wyoming and Nevada.
 Through its school tours, Shakespearience and Idaho Theater for Youth, the Festival annually reaches approximately 50,000 school-age children, including those in rural and under-served communities.

-Year-round outreach programs, such as the Festival’s Access Program and The Shakespeare Society, allow the Festival to serve a variety of audiences beyond those who attend summer performances or participate in educational programs.
+Year-round outreach programs, such as the Festival’s Access Program, The Helena Project (see video above) and The Shakespeare Society, allow the Festival to serve a variety of audiences beyond those who attend summer performances or participate in educational programs.
 Collectively, the Idaho Shakespeare Festival’s programs and services continue to expand, providing artistic excellence, leadership and accessibility for diverse constituents.

 Ask Us to Speak